MIRECC / CoE

 History of the Center for Integrated Healthcare

-Located at the Syracuse VA Medical Center and at the VA Western New York Healthcare System at Buffalo, the Center for Integrated Healthcare (CIH) was created in response to the growing trend of integrating mental health prevention and treatment services into primary care clinics.
-The Center consists of a multidisciplinary team of researchers, educators, and clinicians whose goal is to understand and improve VA's initiative to integrate mental health and primary care services.
+Located at the Syracuse VA Medical Center and at the VA Western New York Healthcare System at Buffalo along with virtual team members across the country, the Center for Integrated Healthcare (CIH) was created in response to the growing trend of integrating mental health prevention and treatment services into primary care clinics.
+The Center consists of a multidisciplinary team of researchers, educators, and implementation experts whose goal is to understand and improve VA's initiative to integrate mental health and primary care services.

 Please use our website to learn more about who we are, what kind of research we do, what kind of educational activities we provide, and the clinical consultation services we offer.